Welcome to 4 metres, the friendly band.

 Worthing West Sussex 4 metre net.

-We now have an unofficial lunchtime net on the FM calling channel 70.450kHz at 1pm on week days.
-We chat on the calling channel as there is more chance of us being joined by anyone monitoring the channel.
+We often chat on the calling channel as there is more chance of us being joined by anyone monitoring the channel.
 However, we will gladly QSY if asked.

 Update – 9th October 2019.